egobillot/calltop/README.md

 # calltop - eBPF powered tracing tool
 ## This program provides a lightweight real-time view of **system calls** and traces **python/java/php/ruby function calls**.

-It uses eBPF (linux only) to trace and report stats on system calls and functions/methods calls from python/java/php/ruby (other languages will be supported soon).
+It uses eBPF (linux only) to trace and report stats on syscalls and functions/methods calls made by python/java/php/ruby.
 By default it traces every system calls for every processes.
 It then prints the info in a *top-like* manner.

-You can also trace python from your application by selecting its pid within the tool.
+You can also trace your application calls by selecting its pid within the tool.

 ![alt text](https://github.com/egobillot/calltop/raw/master/demo/calltop_python_tracing.gif "python tracing")

 ### Features
- - display number, rate and latency of system calls or functions/methods calls.
+ - display number, rate and latency of system calls and functions/methods calls.
  - top like output.
     - increase / decrease refresh rate
     - sort stats (pid, process name, total count, rate)